DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/glossary - game data.md

 | `SKLK` | SkeletonKey | The item to use as the Skeleton Key: a lockpick that never breaks, and is used before any other lockpicks. |
 | `WWSP` | Werewolf Spell | The spell to apply to an actor when they change form into a werewolf. |

+### delocalized
+The adjective Bethesda uses to refer to a [localized string](#localized%20string) whose content is stored in a string file.

+This choice of terminolgy is ambiguous (see [On the word "delocalized"](#on-the-word-delocalized)) and should not be used within DovahKit's internals or documentation.
+Prefer "localized" for this situation, and "non-localized" for the reverse.

 ## E

 ### editor ID